Year 2 Post-Graduate Diploma in Systemic Family Therapy –Intermediate level

 How do I apply?

-Please register your interest at Systemictherapyadmissions-oxicptr@oxfordhealth.nhs.uk, you will be emailed details regarding open events on the 24th March, 22nd April, 16th June at 5pm.
+Please register your interest at Systemictherapyadmissions-oxicptr@oxfordhealth.nhs.uk , you will be emailed details regarding our forthcoming open events.
+Applications are made through the Oxford Brookes University Application Portal

 Will I be a systemic therapist if I pass the course?

 No. The intermediate course is year 2 of 4 years of systemic therapy training.
-It can be a stand-alone course or upon completion, you would be eligible to apply for a qualifying Family Therapy training.
+It can be a stand-alone course or upon completion, you are able to apply to AFT for membership as a Systemic Practitioner.
+You would also be eligible to apply for a qualifying Family Therapy training.
 Students require a core professional background in health and social care to be able to apply to the Masters qualifying Years 3 and 4.
-We do not currently offer this within OST. https://www.aft.org.uk/page/Accreditedtrainingcourses
+We do not currently offer this within OSTT.

 What our alumni say about the course

-Feedback form PG Dip Mental Health Nurse Student 2023 cohort.
+Feedback from PG Dip Mental Health Nurse Student 2023 cohort.

 ‘This course is unique from any I have completed before, the days studying systemic family practice were always challenging but never NOT rewarding.
 The teaching cohort felt very inclusive, we were supported by the lecturers to take risks and practice the skills together which although scary at the time, it was the absolute best way to learn.
 We created a safe space together where no topic was taboo, and all areas of systems could be discussed without judgement.
 This training enriched my ability to understand my patients with eating disorders through a channel of questions supported by systemic practice.
 I can confidently say I have advanced as a mental health nurse with systemic skills that allow my thinking to be deeper, richer, and broader, considering the nuances of a patient’s system with a newfound curiosity.